WPATH SOC8, a Manifesto for Trans Healthcare

 Gender diverse people historically report a lack of trans friendly healthcare.
 However, this is beginning to change.
 In the latest version of the International Classification of Diseases, WHO shows solidarity with LGBTIQ+ people:

-In general, best practices guides are living documents updated periodically based upon consensus of the corresponding medical community.
+In general, best practices guides are living documents updated periodically based on the consensus of the corresponding medical community.
 Standards of Care are a unified statement on health care policy made precisely by the experts they affect.

 How was the WPATH Standards of Care Version 8 Developed?